Venue & Settings

 - Title: "Manage all your locations from one login"

-- Description: "Expand to multiple venues and manage them all from a single Openchair account."
+- Description: "Expand to multiple venues and manage them all from a single OpenChair account."

 - Benefits listed:

-- Button: "Upgrade to Pro →"
+- Button: "Upgrade to PRO →"

 Adding venues is only available on the web app.
 Use the web to create new venues.